shenhuiying2017/azure-docs.es-es/articles/security-center/security-center-disk-encryption.md

 <properties
-   pageTitle="Cifrado de una máquina virtual de Azure | Microsoft Azure" description="Este documento le ayuda a cifrar una máquina virtual de Azure después de recibir una alerta de Azure Security Center." services="security, security-center" documentationCenter="na" authors="TomShinder"
+   pageTitle="Encrypt an Azure Virtual Machine | Microsoft Azure" description="This document helps you to encrypt an Azure Virtual Machine after receiving an alert from Azure Security Center." services="security, security-center" documentationCenter="na" authors="TomShinder"